andrideng/inventory-system/readme.md

 # GO RESTful Inventory System

+## Features

+* Stores actual stock of products
+* To store product that will be stored into the inventory.
+* To store product, quantity, notes of the products going out of inventory
+* Shows a report to help analyze and make decision.
+This report is related to total inventory value.
+* Shows a report to help analyze and make decision.
+This report is related to omzet / selling / profit.

 ## Getting Started

 If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to